th9061/MeteorPDFRenderer/README.md

 # MeteorPDFRenderer

-This is a pdf renderer using dynamic data.
+This is a pdf generator  using dynamic data.
 It was buit using javascript and Meteor.js